-You wouldn’t be expected to attend a work health assessment without having signed a referral form.
-Although when employees are off sick, this can sometimes be difficult.
+You wouldn’t be expected to attend a work health assessment without having consented to the referral.
+Although, when employees are off sick, this can sometimes be difficult.

 They will check the details on your referral form, discuss the contents with you and ask you about your current health problems.

 They will also chat about your job, the activities involved and identify the areas where you might be experiencing difficulties.

 What will I need to take with me?

 It would be helpful to bring or have on hand, any medical reports about your condition, details of the medication you are taking and any prescription glasses that you might wear.